 June 9, 1977

-In an interview a week before the show on Chum FM with Rick Ringer, Kim says they're going to play a new song called The Party at their first show at Massey Hall.
-"We're the musicians here catching the colour of your skin," he says (of course this lyric was the predecessor to "we're just musicians here to thin the thickness of your skin").
+In an interview a week before the show on CHUM FM with Rick Ringer, Kim says they're going to play a new song called The Party at their first show at Massey Hall.
+"We're the musicians here catching the colour of your skin," he says (this lyric was the predecessor to "we're just musicians here to thin the thickness of your skin").